 When you bring documents to be notarised, please ensure you also bring current government issued photo identification, preferably a passport.
 If you do not have a passport then then other photo identification such as a current drivers licence, firearms licence or photo credit card, together with any special instructions for the Notary Public.

 How much does it cost?

-The minimum fee is NZD $100.00 plus GST payable for the first document and NZD $20 plus GST for each additional document at the end of your appointment.
-Cash / credit card facilities available.
+The minimum fee is NZD $125.00 plus GST payable for the first document and NZD $20 plus GST for each additional document payable at the end of your appointment.
+Eftpos and credit card facilities are available and we do not take payment in cash.
 The fee may increase depending on the number of documents, their complexity and the time required to consider them.

 Before certain New Zealand issued documents can be accepted overseas, authentication or apostille may be necessary.
 The Department of Internal Affairs in Wellington will certify that a Notary Public signature and seal on a document is genuine by checking it against a specimen of the Notary Public’s signature and seal held on file and then the document will be authenticated or apostille certified.